Translated by Takuya Erik Watanabe

 Travel from Hiroshima to Miyajima

-From JR Hiroshima station to JR Miyajimaguchi station costs 410 yen one way, and will take you 25 minutes.
+From JR Hiroshima station to JR Miyajimaguchi Station costs 410 yen one way, and will take you 28 minutes.
 The Hiroden costs only 260 yen, but it will take you about an hour and 10 minutes.
-The stops of the Hiroden are conveniently located in the city areas, and you can just hop on, as long as the tram is headed for Miyajimaguchi.
+The stops of the Hiroden are conveniently located in the city areas, and you can just hop on wherever you are, as long as the tram is headed for Miyajimaguchi.

 The major stops in the city area are Hacchobori Dentei, Kamiyachonishi Dentei, and Kamiyachohigashi Dentei.
 The tram will let you enjoy a tourist bus-like experience.

-You will pass by the World Heritage Site the Hiroshima Peace Memorial, and see views of the beautiful Seto Inland Sea.
+You will pass by the World Heritage Site, the Hiroshima Peace Memorial, and see views of the stunning Seto Inland Sea.
 Unlimited ride-tickets are also available as a set together with ferry tickets.

 Ferries to Miyajima are run by JR Ferry and Matsudai Kisen.
-Both have a fare of 180 yen one way (children half price).
+Both have a fare of 180 yen one way (children are half price).
 The ride is 10 minutes long.
+If you hold the JR Pass you can ride the JR Ferry for free.

 Miyajima is especially famous for its great torii gate floating on the water.
 JR Ferries departing from 9:10 AM to 4:10 PM will pass right by the sacred torii.
 Both ferries depart every 15 minutes.